Bonekyaw/node-express-nosql-rest/README.md

 ```
 Please note.
-*TOKEN_SECRET* should be complex and hard to guest.
+*TOKEN_SECRET* should be complex and hard to guess.
 After git clone, it should be run.

 ```